Nemocas/AbstractAlgebra.jl/docs/src/direct_sum.md

 (5, 7, -6, 9, -5)

 julia> S3, f3 = sub(F, [m1, m2])
-(Submodule over Integers with 2 generators and no relations , Module homomorphism with
+(Submodule over Integers with 2 generators and no relations, Module homomorphism with
 Domain: Submodule over Integers with 2 generators and no relations
 Codomain: Free module of rank 5 over Integers)

 julia> D, f = DirectSum(S1, S2, S3)
 (DirectSumModule over Integers, AbstractAlgebra.Generic.ModuleHomomorphism{BigInt}[Module homomorphism with
 Domain: Submodule over Integers with 2 generators and no relations
 Codomain: DirectSumModule over Integers, Module homomorphism with
 Domain: Submodule over Integers with 2 generators and no relations
 Codomain: DirectSumModule over Integers, Module homomorphism with
 Domain: Submodule over Integers with 2 generators and no relations
 Codomain: DirectSumModule over Integers], AbstractAlgebra.Generic.ModuleHomomorphism{BigInt}[Module homomorphism with
 Domain: DirectSumModule over Integers
-Codomain: Submodule over Integers with 2 generators and no relations , Module homomorphism with
+Codomain: Submodule over Integers with 2 generators and no relations, Module homomorphism with
 Domain: DirectSumModule over Integers
-Codomain: Submodule over Integers with 2 generators and no relations , Module homomorphism with
+Codomain: Submodule over Integers with 2 generators and no relations, Module homomorphism with
 Domain: DirectSumModule over Integers
-Codomain: Submodule over Integers with 2 generators and no relations ])
+Codomain: Submodule over Integers with 2 generators and no relations])
 ```

 ## Functionality for direct sums